Skip to content

 Defining Your Brand Voice and Tone

-Your brand's personality comes through in how you communicate
+Your brand's personality shows in how you communicate

-Define 3-5 core characteristics that describe your brand's personality
+Define 3-5 core traits that describe your brand's personality

 Document how your brand sounds when: Specify practical language preferences: